 Babies come with a lot of stuff!
 Combine that with sleep deprivation and you have a recipe for disorganization.
 Try these tips to organize the nursery and your home to create less stress.

-- Store dirty baby socks in lingerie bags and attach them to the hamper with a big clip.
+Store dirty baby socks in lingerie bags and attach them to the hamper with a big clip or a small clamp.
 Wash the socks in the bag so they don’t get lost or stuck inside other clothes.

 What is your favorite trick to organize a nursery?
 Which tip above will you implement today?